polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 1. Identify how Windows and Linux servers that are part of the hybrid environment can be managed in a consistent manner.

+    In order toe provide consistent management experience across Windows and Linux servers in the hybrid environment regardless of their location, Contoso will consider implementing Azure Arc for Servers.

+PowerShell Desired State Configuration on Windows and Linux servers in order to eliminate configuration drift, which currently is one of the pain points negatively affecting the stability of the compute environment.

 1. Plan and Document Azure Stack Hub Taxonomy for this deployment.